 Owning a website is akin to owning a pet, because it requires continual time and attention.
 These requirements are not unique to WordPress, yet a WordPress review would be incomplete without these cautions:

-Daily Care and Feeding.
 I check my websites almost every day.
-I look at the most recent comments to make sure that spam has not slipped through.
-I install updates for all plugins and themes: with the number of plugins I use (24 on ArtChester.net, 18 on Honokeana.net, 23 on Maui114.net), there’s an update almost every day.
+First, I look at the most recent comments to make sure that spam has not slipped through.
+Then I install updates for all plugins and themes.
+With the number of plugins I use (24 on ArtChester.net, 18 on Honokeana.net, 23 on Maui114.net), there’s an update almost every day.

 I used to blacklist the URLs generating spam comments.
 However, when I reached 281 blocked URLs I started experiencing frequent outages on my site, apparently due to congestion in the .htaccess file, so I had to abandon my blacklist.
 It’s not a great loss: I observed that spammers have a near-infinite number of URLs available from which to send spam, and tend not to use the same URL more than once.
 Thus blacklisting is not an effective way to block them.
 Spam filters, such as the Akismet plugin, and CAPTCHA fields together do a good job.

 – ArtChester.net.
-I try to post a good blog at least weekly.
+I try to post a good blog every few weeks.
 Archived articles acquire dead links, so monthly I use a tool such as BrokenLinkCheck to find and repair them.
 Less often, articles need updating: I have updated my Scrabble Word Lists a dozen times, and my “Interview with Urno Barthel” and “Personalities” articles several times.

 – Honokeana.net.
-This site’s most rapidly changing content comes from its embeds: iFrames on the Guest Reviews page show Facebook posts that change daily and TripAdvisor reviews that change almost as often.
-The Weather page tells Maui conditions and forecast.
+This site’s most rapidly changing content comes from its embeds: The Weather page tells Maui conditions and forecast.
 The Web Cam page shows current weather plus people having fun at the Cove.
-In addition, Phil and I are now in the process of adding a newsletter from our rental manager, which will enable comments from readers (and invite the ever-present spammers).
+In addition, the site has links to the Cove’s Facebook home page and to current TripAdvisor reviews.

 – Maui114.net.
 The condo website is designed so as not to require frequent changes.
 Nola and I send holiday cards to a number of past rental guests every year.
 This year, we may invite them to share photos and stories that I could syndicate onto the site.
 I also plan to make periodic additions to the site’s nine “Feature Stories” that describe Hawaiian traditions and visitor activities.